temporalio/documentation/kb/prometheus-grafana-setup.md

 #...
 ```

-In this example, we use the Prometheus docker image and the default ports for the container, and set the path to a Prometheus configuration file for the docker container.
+In this example, we use a Prometheus docker image for v2.37.0 and the default ports for the container, and set the path to a Prometheus configuration file for the docker container.
+For this example, create a Prometheus config.yml file at ./deployment/prometheus in your docker-compose Temporal Cluster project.

 For other ways to set your Prometheus configuration, see the [Prometheus Configuration documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/).

-Configure your Prometheus setup to scrape metrics data from the Temporal Cluster and SDK Client target endpoints.
+Add your Prometheus setup configuration to scrape metrics data from the Temporal Cluster and SDK Client target endpoints.

-For example, in your local docker-compose Temporal Cluster, you can create a Prometheus configuration file (in this example, at ./deployment/prometheus/config.yml) to scrape metrics from targets set on the docker-compose Temporal Cluster, and SDK Clients from the previous examples:
+For example, open the config.yml file at ./deployment/prometheus/config.yml and add the following configuration to scrape metrics from targets set on the docker-compose Temporal Cluster and SDK Clients from the previous examples:

 ```
 global: